kmkzt/favicons-generate/README.md

 # favicons-generate

-A library that generates favicons using [favicons](https://github.com/itgalaxy/favicons)
+This library is a CLI for generating favicons using [favicons](https://github.com/itgalaxy/favicons)

 ## Install